Tiny Tips for Dealing with a PGAD Flare

 Lavender water is an actual thing you can buy – you don’t just add essential oil to water.
 The same goes for Hypericum perforatum juice.
 You can then just pour them into a normal ice cube tray and when they’re frozen, hold them against the sore or aroused bits.
 I would strongly advice that you don’t just push one into your vagina and let go the first time you do this – it will be colder than you think, possibly sharper than you think, and the waiting time while it melts will seem very long!
 Hypericum is soothing to nerve pain and lavender is soothing and healing to most things, so these are two great herbs to apply to the area.

 These can be used both on the outside and inside of the vagina – I use both and they really were great in the worst days of my PGAD.
-The Glide is slippery and more of a traditional lubricant, but is great for sex (when you are able to have it again) and for lubricating your applicators for any internal gels or medications you may need to apply.
-It also provides relief from dryness and irritation.
-The Gele feels even more soothing, but is less slippery and a bit thicker, so it stays put much better if you want to use it in the daytime when you’re on the move, for example, but is slightly less effective as a lubricant.
+The Glide is slippery and more of a traditional lubricant, suitable for vaginal dryness and irritation, as well as sex (when you are able to have it again).
+It can also be used to lubricate applicators for any internal gels or medications you might need to apply.
+The Gele feels more soothing, but is less slippery and a bit thicker, so it stays put much better if you want to use it in the daytime when you’re on the move, for example.
+However, it is slightly less effective as a lubricant.
 Both can be refrigerated if you want them to be extra cool and both have soothing and healing properties.
 They’re very natural, so unlike lots of lubricants there is not much in them that could irritate an already sensitive area.
 Desert Harvest products are all designed with interstitial cystitis sufferers in mind and this makes them great for PGAD as well.

 Try a TENS machine.